Trent Morse: Member of the Metropolitan Washington Airports Authority board of directors

 After resigning from the White House Presidential Personnel Office, Trump nominated Morse to serve on the board of directors for the Metropolitan Washington Airports Authority.
 He appeared before the Senate Committee on Commerce, Science, and Transportation on November 12.
 Morse signaled that he would vote to remove the mobile lounges at Dulles International Airport.
+He was confirmed 53–43 on December 18, 2025.
+He subsequently took office January 21, 2026.